UnaryPlus/lambda/README.md

 ```

 ## Hindley-Milner type system
-Hindley-Milner is a type system that allows a restricted form of parametric polymorphism while not requiring any type annotations&mdash;the type of an expression can always be inferred.
+Hindley-Milner is a type system that allows a restricted form of parametric polymorphism while not requiring any type annotations; the type of an expression can always be inferred.
 Terms (e) and types (τ) are constructed as follows:

 ```
 e ::= k           constant